SimondeMoreau/DOC-Depth/Preprocessing/README.md

 ```

 ## Interpolate camera trajectory
-Since we assume only a software synchronisation between sensors, we must estimate the LiDAR position at each camera timestamp using :
+Since we assume only a software synchronisation between sensors, we must estimate the LiDAR position at each camera timestamp using:

 ```bash
     python camera_trajectory.py [traj_odometry.ply file] [images_dir] [output_file.ply]
 ```

-You can now apply our composite rendering !
+You can now apply our composite rendering!